nfasano/colosseum_ticket_tracker/README.md

 Will this approach work?
 It did for me:

-## Ticket information (see Colosseum website for more details https://parcocolosseo.it/en/visit/opening-times-and-tickets/)
+## Ticket information

 ### Ticket types
 There are three main ticket types you can purchase: the ordinary ticket (€18), the full experience arena ticket (€24), and the full experience undergrounds and arena ticket (€24).
-The following description of each ticket type was adapted from the coopculture website:
+The following description of each ticket type was adapted from the coopculture website (see Colosseum website for more details https://parcocolosseo.it/en/visit/opening-times-and-tickets/):

 """